MasterTemple/dotfiles/README.md

 Download, extract, and copy into `/usr/share/plymouth/themes/`

-Set as default theme with `sudo plymouth-set-default-theme -R arch-mac-style`
+Set as default theme with `sudo plymouth-set-default-theme -R arch-mac-style` (this didn't change on screen, only off screen)

 ```bash
 sudo plymouth-set-default-theme arch-mac-style